Thinking of DIY gifts you (or your child) can make together?

 - Trace the templates for the mane, face, ears, and nose onto the appropriate fabric and cut out the pieces.

 - Make the ears.
-Sew each set of ear pieces with right sides together with a ¼-inch seam allowance along the curved edge.
+Sew each set of earpieces with right sides together, using a ¼-inch seam allowance along the curved edge.
 Do not sew the bottom edge.
 Trim the curved edges to about ⅛ inch.
-Turn right side out and press.
-Topstitch ¼ inch from curved edge, if desired.
-Align the raw edges, and baste the ears to the right side of one of the face pieces where marked.
-Make sure to center the ear pieces at the markings.
+Turn the right side out and press.
+Topstitch ¼ inch from the curved edge, if desired.
+Align the raw edges and baste the ears to the right side of one of the face pieces, as marked.
+Ensure the earpieces are centered at the markings.

 - Make the face.
-Sew the front and back face pieces with right sides together with a ¼-inch seam allowance, leaving an opening of about 2 inches along one of the straighter edges.
-Clip along the curved edge, making sure not to cut into the seam.
-Turn right side out and press.
+Sew the front and back face pieces with right sides together, using a ¼-inch seam allowance, and leave an opening of approximately 2 inches along one of the straighter edges.
+Clip along the curved edge, ensuring that you do not cut into the seam.
+Turn the right side out and press.

 - Appliqué the face to the right side of one of the mane pieces by hand-stitching or using a machine satin/zigzag stitch.
 Press.

 - Make the mane.
 Embroider decorative running stitches that radiate outward from the face to the outer edge of the mane with mustard embroidery floss if desired.
 With right sides together, sew the front and back mane pieces with a ⅜-inch seam allowance, leaving an opening of about 3 inches at the bottom.
-Clip along the curved edge, making sure not to cut into the seam.
-Turn right side out and press.
+Clip along the curved edge, ensuring that you do not cut into the seam.
+Turn the right side out and press.

 - Stuff the pillow with small tufts of stuffing to avoid future bunching.
-Use plenty of stuffing until you get a nice rounded shape without straining the seams.
-I find a tool like a chopstick is helpful to get the stuffing into all the nooks and crannies.
+Use plenty of stuffing until you get a nice, rounded shape without straining the seams.
+I find a tool like a chopstick helpful for getting the stuffing into all the nooks and crannies.
 Slip-stitch opening closed.

 © 2020 By Sanae Ishida.
 All rights reserved.
 Excerpted from Animal Friends to Sew by permission of Sasquatch Books.